 Aim of the game

-The aim of Mussila is to make music theory more appealing to children from the ages of 5 to 9 years and provide schools with an alternative tool to teach them.
+The aim of Mussila is to make music theory more appealing to the beginner in music and to provide both parents and schools alternative tools for music education.

 A group of 120 school children were tested in music theory before and after a three weeks period.
 Half of that group got Mussila in their music classes and the other half got music classes without intervention.
 In the beginning both groups scored the same but after the three weeks test period the Mussila group scored 20,2 % higher on the music theory test whereas there was no change in the control group.

 Interestingly the former group also scored higher in questions that were not a part of the game’s curriculum.